DeveloperSuccess/DeferredTaskManager/README.md

 1️⃣ Injection of the Singleton dependency with the required data type:

 ```
-services.AddSingleton<IDeferredTaskManagerService<object>, DeferredTaskManagerService<object>>();
+services.AddSingleton<IBackgroundTaskManagerService<object>, BackgroundTaskManagerService<object>>();
 ```

-2️⃣ Background tasks are executed in a separate thread from the background service, if desired, you can run each DeferredTaskManager in a separate thread:
+2️⃣ Background tasks are executed in a separate thread from the background service, if desired, you can run each BackgroundTaskManager in a separate thread:

 ```
 internal sealed class EventManagerService : BackgroundService
 {
-    private readonly IDeferredTaskManagerService<object> _deferredTaskManager;
+    private readonly IBackgroundTaskManagerService<object> _backgroundTaskManager;

-    public EventManagerService(IDeferredTaskManagerService<object> deferredTaskManager)
+    public EventManagerService(IBackgroundTaskManagerService<object> backgroundTaskManager)
     {
-        _deferredTaskManager = deferredTaskManager ?? throw new ArgumentNullException(nameof(deferredTaskManager));
+        _backgroundTaskManager = backgroundTaskManager ?? throw new ArgumentNullException(nameof(backgroundTaskManager));
     }

     protected override Task ExecuteAsync(CancellationToken cancellationToken)